Skip Navigation

 Digital Storytelling major icon

-Participants will learn the essentials of good storytelling, and using their family histories and stories, gain practice in using technology to record and edit a podcast that spotlights a story that they developed together.
+Capture the imagination after learning the essentials of good storytelling.
+By drawing upon moments in your family’s history, you’ll gain practice in using technology to record those memories and edit a podcast that shines a spotlight on a story that you develop.

 Anticipated Activities: